bretgithub/word_guess_game/README.md

-# Word Guess Game aka Hangman
+# Word Guessing Game aka Hangman

 ## Description
 This was our first homework, advanced assignment, using JavaScript in conjunction with HTML and CSS to create a game.
 The minimum requirements of the game are listed below: